informalsystems/hermes/guide/src/tutorials/production/setup-hermes.md

 derivation = 'cosmos'
 ```

-As you can observe, the command created packet filters so the relayer will only relay on `channel-0` for osmosis and `channel-141` for the hub.
+As you can observe, the command created packet filters so the relayer will only relay on `channel-0` for osmosis and `channel-141` for the Hub.
+It uses RPC and gRPC endpoints found in the chain-registry.
+If you also run a full node, you can replace the endpoints by your own.
+It has many advantages as you can accept transactions with lower gas.

 >__WARNING__: It is difficult to estimate how much gas you will spend as it depends on many parameters like:
 > - The volume of transactions.
 More congestion means higher gas prices.
 > - The transaction's size.
 Bigger transactions need more gas.
 > - The volume of IBC messages to relay.
 > We cannot provide a way to precisely set those parameters.
 However, you can refer to [other relayer's configuration](https://github.com/informalsystems/ibc-rs/discussions/2472#discussioncomment-3331695).
-You can also find IBC transfers on [mintscan.io](https://www.mintscan.io/cosmos/txs) to see how much other relayers are spending.
+You can also find IBC transfers on [mintscan.io](https://www.mintscan.io/cosmos/txs) to observe how much other operators are spending.
 But remember that if the gas wanted is too low, the transactions will fail.
-If the gas price is too high, gas will be wasted but the transaction will have a higher priority.
+If the gas price is too high gas will be wasted, but the transaction will have a higher priority.

 For the tutorial, we will follow the [example of Crypto Crew](https://github.com/notional-labs/notional/blob/master/relaying/hermes/all-ibc.toml) and set the gas parameters as follows.